The genuine Watchdog.exe file is a software component of Motorola Phone Tools by Motorola.

 Watchdog stands for Motorola Phone Tools Watchdog

 The .exe extension on a filename indicates an executable file.
-Executable files may, in some cases, harm your computer.
-Therefore, please read below to decide for yourself whether the WatchDog.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.
+Executable files may in some cases harm your computer.
+Therefore, please read below to decide for yourself whether the Watchdog.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-belongs to software Bitdefender ConnectAgent or NVMS1000 or iVMS-4200(V3.1.1.6_E) or PC App Store or SAMSUNG LYNK REACH (version 4.0 SW-H) or WatchDog Application or WindowsService1 or iVMS-4200(V3.1.0.7_E)
+belongs to software Bitdefender ConnectAgent or PC App Store or WindowsService1 or WatchDog Application or NVMS1000 or iVMS-4200(V3.1.0.7_E) or SAMSUNG LYNK REACH (version 4.0 SW-H) or RegRun Security Suite Platinum

-Description: WatchDog.exe is not essential for the Windows OS and causes relatively few problems.
-The file WatchDog.exe is located in a subfolder of "C:\Program Files" (usually C:\Program Files\Bitdefender Agent\ or C:\Program Files (x86)\iVMS-4200 Site\iVMS-4200 Client\Server\).
+Description: Watchdog.exe is not essential for the Windows OS and causes relatively few problems.
+The file Watchdog.exe is located in a subfolder of "C:\Program Files" (usually C:\Program Files\Bitdefender Agent\ or C:\Program Files (x86)\iVMS-4200 Site\iVMS-4200 Client\Server\).

-Known file sizes on Windows 10/11/7 are 45,056 bytes (18% of all occurrences), 462,288 bytes and 29 more variants.
+Known file sizes on Windows 10/11/7 are 45,056 bytes (17% of all occurrences), 462,288 bytes and 34 more variants.

 It is a service, and the service name is WB13WatchDog.